 DARE TO BE A DANIEL ~ DEFINITELY *NOT* FOR WIMPS!

+Who is your favourite Bible hero?
 The prophet Daniel is one of my favourite Bible heroes.
-He was kidnapped as a teenager in 606 BC, taken to a foreign land as a slave, became prime minister of three different world empires, was thrown into a den of lions—and lived!
+Kidnapped as a teenager in 606 BC, he was forcefully taken to a foreign land as a slave, became prime minister of three different world empires, was thrown into a den of lions—and lived!
 He had three friends who were thrown into a fiery furnace—and lived!
 He received the most astonishing prophecies about the future and the Messiah.
 Yet, Daniel was a man of strong faith, courage, and the utmost integrity.
 He was beloved of God and even has his own book in the Bible called… Daniel!
 Wow!
 What an adventure…

 *